Love Lost, Chapter 1a: Concessions.

 He and the rest of his table once again spoke in unison.
 "Syn-chro."

-The table's conversation drifted freely, spoken in the tongue of pokemon owners and battlers and thus leaving Joe behind, until a bell sounded to signal the lunch period's end.
+The table's conversation drifted freely thereafter, spoken in the tongue of pokemon owners and battlers and thus leaving Joe behind, until a bell sounded to signal the lunch period's end.